ex0dus-0x/binsec/README.md

 ## Use Cases

 * Use `binsec` as part of your security tooling when conducting black-box static analysis!
-* Incorporate `binsec` as part of a malware detection pipeline to analyze mass amounts of executable samples!
+* Incorporate `binsec` as part of your runtime analysis pipeline!
+* Build machine learning datasets from output for malware detection models!
-* CTFs and wargames!
+* Use in CTFs and wargames!

 ## How to Use